Battery Laws & Defense

 Three Strikes Crime: Felony battery charged under PC 243(d) is considered a serious offense under California's Three Strikes Law and conviction of felony battery may trigger a third strike for defendants who have previously been convicted of two prior strike offense.

-Firearm Prohibition: Any conviction for aggravated battery charged under PC 243(d) carries a lifetime firearm ownership prohibition.
+Firearm Prohibition: Any conviction for aggravated battery charged under PC 243(d) carries a lifetime firearm prohibition.

-In addition to any jail sentence, criminal convictions for PC 242 and 243(d) can lead to other severe consequences including: fines, civil lawsuits, restitution, employment loss (professional and occupational license), increased punishment for future crimes, criminal protective orders, anger management classes ordered, and more.
+In addition to any jail sentence, criminal convictions for PC 242 and 243(d) can lead to other severe consequences including: fines, civil lawsuits, restitution, employment loss (professional and occupational license), increased punishment for future crimes, criminal protective orders (restraining orders), anger management classes ordered, and more.

 Defense to PC 242 & 243(d)